neha1422/lexibloom/lexibloom_-main/README.md

 📧 Contact

-For queries or collaborations, reach out to us:
+For queries or collaborations, reach out to:

 Team LexiBloom

 ⭐ Support

-If you like this project, consider giving it a star ⭐ on GitHub to support our mission of building ML-powered accessible technology.
+If you like this project, consider giving it a ⭐ on GitHub to support the mission of building ML-powered accessible technology.